 In laudem Beniti Mussolini - 1934

-couplets.
-The poem is one of the many poems written during the 1930s in praise
+is one of the many poems written during the 1930s in praise of Mussolini.
+It

-of Mussolini.
-It extols the leader of Fascism as the restorer of Rome’s and
+extols the leader of Fascism as the restorer of Rome’s and Italy’s former glory

-Italy’s former glory (1-6).
-Pairs of elegiac couplets are used to express the
+(1-6).
+Pairs of elegiac couplets are used to express the positive changes

-positive changes Mussolini is said to have brought about, each first one
+Mussolini is said to have brought about, each first one starting with si

-duce (‘under your leadership’), indicating a positive change effected
+leadership’), indicating a positive change effected by Mussolini (7-30).

-by Mussolini (7-30).
-Examples of Mussolini’s achievements according to the
+Examples of Mussolini’s achievements according to the author are the

 Bibliography